cobianzo/asim-solar-project/README.md

 npx wp-env run tests-cli plugin activate coco-gravity-form-map-field gravityforms solar-project solar

-Since we need to setup the plugin with the Google Places API, and Map Id, these need to be provided in an .env file.
+Since we need to setup the plugin with the Google Places API, and Map Id, these need to be provided in an .env file, to be used in http://localhost:8777/wp-admin/options-general.php?page=testing-page

 # Testing unit test of js (jest)

-npm run test:jest
-or
-cd plugins/solar && npm run test
+We created some js unit testing for the trigonmetry functions npm run test:jest or cd plugins/solar && npm run test